vprtwn/benzguo.github.io/projects.md

 title: Projects
 ---

 [MusicKit](https://github.com/benzguo/MusicKit) – A framework for representing and transforming music in Swift.
-(2015/ongoing)
+(2015, ongoing)

-[Taptone](http://taptone.me) - A prototype app demonstrating melodic communication on the iPhone using a library of notification tones.
+[Taptone](http://taptone.me) - A prototype app demonstrating melodic communication on the iPhone using 25 notification tones.
 (2014)

 [bayan](https://benzguo.github.com/bayan) - A chromatic button accordion for the web + your keyboard.
 (2014)